 The requirements summarized below must be satisfied to earn the Bachelor of Business Administration Degree.
 A core of required fundamental courses has been designed by the faculty of the Cox School.
 This core of courses is specified below.
 Each core course must be passed for a student to be eligible for graduation.
-Generally, Calculus, English, Economics, and Information Technology should be completed in the student's first year; Accounting, Managerial Statistics, and Information Systems requirements in the sophomore year; Finance, Legal Environment and Ethics, Marketing, Management, and Operations Management requirements in the junior year; and the Business Strategy requirement (STRA 5370 or CISB 5397) in the senior year.
+Generally, Calculus, English, Economics, and Information Technology should be completed in the student's first year; Accounting, Managerial Statistics, and Information Systems requirements in the sophomore year; Finance, Legal Environment and Ethics, Marketing, Management, and Operations Management requirements in the junior year; and the Business Strategy requirement (STRA 5370 or CISB 5397, also known as Capstone courses) in the senior year.

-With the exception of the required Accounting courses (ACCT 2311, 2312) and the required Statistics and Information Systems courses (ITOM 2305 or STAT 2301 and 2308), no student will receive credit for any business course unless he or she has attained junior standing (or a minimum of 54 academic hours completed toward the B.B.A. degree from SMU) prior to taking the course.
+With the exception of the required Accounting courses (ACCT 2311, 2312) and the required Statistics and Information Systems courses (ITOM 2305 or STAT 2301 or 2331 or EMIS 5370), no student will receive credit for any business course unless he or she has attained junior standing (or a minimum of 47 academic hours completed toward the B.B.A. degree from SMU) prior to taking the course.